apache/flink/docs/apis/common/index.md

 #### Gauge

 A `Gauge` provides a value of any type on demand.
 In order to use a `Gauge` you must first create a class that implements the `org.apache.flink.metrics.Gauge` interface.
-There is not restriction for the type of the returned value.
+There is no restriction for the type of the returned value.
-You can register a gauge by calling `gauge(String name, Gauge gauge)` on a MetricGroup.
+You can register a gauge by calling `gauge(String name, Gauge gauge)` on a `MetricGroup`.

 {% highlight java %}